 Community Supervision Centers

 The division has seven community supervision centers.
 Each center includes an administrative area to accommodate the existing probation and parole district office located in that area, as well as sufficient program/classroom areas and dormitory housing space for 30 offenders in need of structured residential supervision.
 Each center provides short-term residential services for offenders, who otherwise would have to be housed within the department's correctional centers or local jails.
-The centers are located in St. Joseph, Farmington, Hannibal, Kennett, Poplar Bluff, Fulton and Kansas City.
+The centers are located in St. Joseph, Farmington, Hannibal, Kennett, Poplar Bluff and Fulton.